xmaemaumeowx/cb_hackathon/README.md

 # 🧶 Artistry - The Craft Shop (Hackathon Project)

 This is a responsive e-commerce front-end demo for a fictional shop called **Artistry - The Craft Shop**, built for Code Blossom hackathon.
-It features a product gallery, persistent cart system, dark/light mode toggle, enhanced header layout, and a contact form with validation and toast alerts.
+It features a product gallery, persistent cart system, dark/light mode toggle, enhanced header layout, testimonial cards, a contact form with validation and toast alerts, about and blog section.
 This is a project inspired by Colorlib's Cake Shop Theme.

 ---

 ## 🛠 Tech Stack
 - HTML5
 - CSS3 + Bootstrap 5
 - JavaScript (ES6)
 - FormSubmit (for contact form email submission)
 - LocalStorage (for cart persistence)

 ---